javatlacati/swiplwebtut/webspanish.md

 Esta sección usa le archivo parameter_example.pl
 =====

-This section is about the pred http_parameters, documented at http://www.swi-prolog.org/pldoc/doc_for?object=section%283,%273.9%27,swi%28%27/doc/packages/http.html%27%29%29[this page].
+Esta sección is about the pred http_parameters, documented at http://www.swi-prolog.org/pldoc/doc_for?object=section%283,%273.9%27,swi%28%27/doc/packages/http.html%27%29%29[this page].

 The documentation is actually quite good, so I'm going to refer you there for parameter handling, but tell you about some gotchas.